 Reactive Dog Training Upper West Side

 Riverside Park.
 Central Park West.
 Narrow side streets and neighbors sharing your elevator.
-We train UWS dogs in the places that actually push them over threshold.
+In-home and on-leash reactive dog training on the Upper West Side — in the actual environments that push your dog over threshold.

 The Upper West Side has one of the highest dog-ownership rates in New York City.
 That’s the core of the problem.
 Between Riverside Park, Central Park West, and the side streets connecting them, a UWS dog on a 20-minute walk might encounter more dogs than a suburban dog sees in a week.